AdobeDocs/analytics-platform.en/help/data-views/sql-connector.md

 +++ Power BI

-1. In the Experience Platform UI, look up the details of your PostgresSQL credentials.
+1. In the Adobe Experience Platform UI, look up the details of your PostgresSQL credentials.

     1. Select **[!UICONTROL **Queries**]** from the left rail (under **[!UICONTROL **DATA MANAGEMENT**]**).